AzureKingcode/AzureKingcode/README.md

-- 👋 Hi, I’m @AzureKingcode
+- 👋 Hi, I’m @AzureCode
 - 👀 I’m interested in codeing and hacker
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on better personal